Term structure modelling with overnight rates beyond stochastic continuity: Interest rate markets with overnight rates

-The {\em forward-looking rate} $F(T,T+\delta)$ is defined as the fixed rate $K$ such that the swap which delivers the payoff $\delta(R(T,T+\delta)-K)$ at maturity $T+\delta$ has zero value at time $T$.
-Note that, differently from the backward-looking rate, the forward-looking rate $F(T,T+\delta)$ is determined at the beginning of the accrual period (i.e., it is $\cF_T$-measurable).
+The {\em forward-looking rate} $F(S,T)$ is defined as the rate $K$ that makes equal to zero the market value at time $S$ of the payoff $(T-S)(R(S,T)-K)$ delivered at maturity $T$, for $0\leq S<T$.
+Such an agreement is called a {\em single-period swap}.
+In contrast to the backward-looking rate, the forward-looking rate $F(S,T)$ is determined at the beginning of the accrual period.